TISUnion/PrimeBackup/docs/cli.md

                         needs to have a backup metadata file '.prime_backup.meta.json', or the --auto-meta option
                         need to be supplied
-    list                List backups
+    init                Initialize a new database at the directory given by --db list                List backups
     make                Create a new backup
     migrate_db          Migrate the database to the current version X